Skip to content

 Engage Developers and Testers

 Drive adoption of automation through active collaboration between development and QA roles.
-Developers can contribute frameworks and tests.
-Testers direct tools toward high value areas.
+Developers can contribute frameworks and tests, while testers direct tools toward high-value areas.
 Engage both groups.

 Focus on Customer Value